IreneDeNevi/Tool-Use/README.md

 # Grounded Research Agent with Tool Use

-A portfolio-grade research agent that plans a query, searches the web, retrieves relevant pages, stores them in a vector memory, and generates a grounded Markdown report with source-aware citations.
+A research agent that plans a query, searches the web, retrieves relevant pages, stores them in a vector memory, and generates a grounded Markdown report with source-aware citations.

 ## Executive summary